SunnySuite/Sunny.jl/README.md

 ## Overview

 Sunny is a Julia package for modeling magnetic materials.
-It emphasizes _symmetry-aware_ Hamiltonians, careful treatment of _quantum-spin_ degrees of freedom, and an extensive toolkit for _quantitative comparison with scattering data_, e.g., neutrons or x-rays.
+It emphasizes _symmetry-aware_ Hamiltonians, careful treatment of _quantum-spin_ degrees of freedom, and a full toolkit for _quantitative comparison with scattering data_, e.g., neutrons or x-rays.
 Ease of use is a priority: Sunny provides extensive documentation, robust model fitting capabilities, and interactive visualization tools.

 ## Try it out!